-POSITION DESCRIPTION: This is a non-tenure track, agent level position (100% Extension) with responsibilities for selected horticultural Extension programs. .
-The Assistant/Associate/Extension Agent will provide leadership for and work with producers, homeowners, commercial horticulturists, and other LSU AgCenter personnel to plan and organize a well-balanced Extension educational programs for the Central Region.
+Position Description: This is a non-tenure track, agent level position (100% Extension) with responsibilities for selected horticultural Extension programs.
+The Assistant/Associate/Extension Agent will provide leadership for and work with producers, homeowners, commercial horticulturists, and other LSU AgCenter personnel to plan and organize a well-balanced Extension educational program for the Central Region.
 Some examples of the activities conducted include, but are not limited to, school/community gardens, demonstrations, workshops, Master Gardener programs, and educational meetings.
 The Assistant/Associate/Extension Agent will disseminate LSU AgCenter recommendations, contribute to the parish web pages and maintain current information for clientele.
 The Assistant/Associate/Extension Agent is responsible for working with advisory committees to identify clientele needs, to develop programs that respond to those needs, and to assess program impact.
-The successful candidate will be required to prepare a strategic plan for the development and execution of an educational program emphasizing stakeholder er horticulture interests and needs.
-Pecans are an important nut crop in this region and across selected areas of Louisiana.
-This position also will serve as the initial LSU AgCenter Extension contact for those stakeholders with educations needs in pecan production.
-The Assistant/Associate/Extension Agent will support programming needs for the pecan industry in collaboration with the statewide network of ANR agents.
+The successful candidate will be required to prepare a strategic plan for the development and execution of an educational program emphasizing stakeholder horticulture interests and needs.
 The incumbent is expected to perform other tasks that may be assigned by supervisor(s) and work cooperatively with other Extension faculty at the parish, regional, and state levels.
 As an Extension employee, the agent must be willing to continue professional development.

-QUALIFICATION REQUIREMENTS: A baccalaureate degree (Master’s or Ph.D. degree is desired) in agronomy, plant sciences, environmental sciences, horticulture, or closely related areas is required.
-Some experience in row-crop, specifically sugarcane production is desirable.
+Qualification Requirements: A baccalaureate degree (Master’s or Ph.D. degree is desired) in horticulture, agronomy, plant sciences, environmental sciences, or closely related areas is required.
+Some experience in horticulture is desirable.
 Must have an undergraduate degree with an overall grade point average of at least 2.5 GPA (GPA requirements based on a 4.0 point system) and a 3.0 GPA for any graduate work attempted.
 Candidate must be an effective communicator, utilize mass media in outreach programs and possess the ability to work cooperatively with individuals and groups.
-Candidate must be proficient in planning and executing educational programs in row-crop production and should have practical knowledge of production practices.
+Candidate must be proficient in planning and executing educational programs in horticulture production systems and should have practical knowledge of horticulture practices.

 Alexandria, LA 71302